lavaraja/redis_rdbms/README.md

 Any suggestions and feedback is welcome.
-Contact me at lavaraja.padala@gmail.com .